LedgerHQ/ledger-vscode-extension/README.md

 Provide a quick and easy way to build and test applications for [Ledger](https://www.ledger.com/) devices.

-The extension uses Ledger's own [Alpine based Docker image](https://github.com/LedgerHQ/ledger-app-builder/blob/master/dev-tools/Dockerfile) to allow developers to setup a build and test environement in a few minutes.
+The extension uses Ledger's own [Alpine based Docker image](https://github.com/LedgerHQ/ledger-app-builder/blob/master/dev-tools/Dockerfile) to allow developers to setup a build and test environment in a few minutes.

 * Build your app for all Ledger devices : Nano S, Nano S Plus, Nano X, Stax.
 * Stay up to date with the latest SDK.